johnnyshankman/hihat/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 *hihat* is a free and simple way to play your music offline, similar to iTunes or Windows Media Player from the early 2000s.
-I built this by myself due to a lack of solutions in this space besides ugly solutions like VLC which also don't intuitively support all music file types.
+I built this due to a lack of solutions in the space besides ugly apps like VLC which also don't intuitively support all file types.

 *hihat* has no socials, no lag, no ads, no bullshit.